Errorname/prisma-multi-tenant/README.md

 ## Constructor options

+The constructor of MultiTenant accepts an option object argument with the following attributes:

 ```ts
 interface MultiTenantOptions {
   /* Returns a PrismaClient (or prisma-binding) instance given a name and a stage */